- WHO WE ARE

 2. Increased usage of CT services.
 While many people are worried about contracting HIV/AIDS, they may understand that certain behaviors put them at risk for contracting HIV.
 HIV testing can be an important part of prevention efforts.

-3. Establishing an infrastructure among women in Ugenya that will coordinate and work with SOTENI's ABDs and local health professionals with the aim of increasing referrals to health facilities for ANC.
+3. Establishing an infrastructure among women in Ugunja that will coordinate and work with SOTENI's ABDs and local health professionals with the aim of increasing referrals to health facilities for ANC.